Summary of accounting policies

 During the modification assessment, the Fund will evaluate whether the modification event leads to a derecognition of the asset or to a modification accounting treatment.
 Generally loans that are sold to a third party or are written off lead to a derecognition.
 When existing debt is converted into equity, a derecognition of the debt will occur and recognized again on the balance sheet as equity.
 For modifications in interest percentages or tenor changes of existing amortized cost loans do not pass the SPPI test, the loan will also be derecognised and will be recognised as new loans on the Fund's balance sheet according to the new classification.

-When modification measures relate to changes in interest percentages or extensions of tenors and the loan is at amortized cost, the Fund will recalculate the gross carrying amount of the financial asset by discounting the modified expected cash flows using the original effective interest rate and recognizes the difference in the gross carrying amount as a modification gain or loss under 'interest income related to financials assets at amortized cost'.
+When modification measures relate to changes in interest percentages or extensions of tenors and the loan is at amortized cost, the Fund will recalculate the gross carrying amount of the financial asset by discounting the modified expected cash flows using the original effective interest rate and recognizes the difference in the gross carrying amount as a modification gain or loss.
 However when the NPV of the original loan is substantially different than the NPV of the modified loan, the original loan is derecognized and rerecognized on the balance sheet.
+The gain or loss following from the derecognition is recognized in line item 'gains and losses due to derecognition'.
 The Fund considers a variance of greater than 10% as substantially different.